Burt Reynolds: Hawk and leading roles in films

 Reynolds was given the title role of a TV series, Hawk (1966–67), playing Native American detective John Hawk.
 It ran for 17 episodes before being cancelled.

 He played another Native American in the spaghetti Western film Navajo Joe (1966), which was filmed in Spain.
 He said, "It wasn't my favorite picture."
 He later said, "I had two expressions—mad and madder."

-He guest-starred in Gentle Ben, and made a pilot for a TV series, Lassiter, in which he would have played a magazine journalist.
+He also guest-starred in Gentle Ben, and made a pilot for a TV series, Lassiter, in which he would have played a magazine journalist.
 It did not develop into a series.

 Reynolds made a series of movies in quick succession: Shark!
 (1969), filmed in Mexico, was directed by Sam Fuller, who removed his name from it, after which its release was held up for a number of years.
-Reynolds described Fade In as "the best thing I've ever done", but it was not released for a number of years, and off of which director Jud Taylor took his name.
+Reynolds described Fade In as "the best thing I've ever done", but it was not released for a number of years, of which director Jud Taylor took his name.
 Impasse (1969) was a war movie filmed in the Philippines.
 Reynolds plays the title role in Sam Whiskey (1969), a comic Western written by William W. Norton, which Reynolds later said was "way ahead of its time.
 I was playing light comedy and nobody cared."

-Reynolds starred with Jim Brown and Raquel Welch in another Western, 100 Rifles (1969).
+Reynolds then starred with Jim Brown and Raquel Welch in another Western, 100 Rifles (1969).
 He said, "I spent the entire time refereeing fights between Jim Brown and Raquel Welch."

 In a 1969 interview, Reynolds expressed interest in playing roles like the John Garfield part in The Postman Always Rings Twice, but no one gave him the opportunity.
 "Instead, the producer hands me a script and says 'I know it's not there now kid, but I know we can make it work.'"

 Reynolds declined the leading role for the film M*A*S*H (1970), which went to Elliott Gould.
 He starred in the film Skullduggery (1970), filmed in Jamaica.
 He joked that after making "those wonderful, forgettable pictures...
 I suddenly realized I was as hot as Leo Gorcey."

 Reynolds featured in two television films: Hunters Are for Killing (1970) and Run, Simon, Run (1970).
-In the former, his character was originally a Native American, but Reynolds requested that this element be changed, feeling that he had played the persona too many times already, and that it was not needed for the character, anyway.
+In the former, his character was originally a Native American, but Reynolds requested that this element be changed, feeling that he had played the persona too many times already, and anyways, it was not needed for the character.